Terkwood/delta-pack/README.md

 ## Using bidiff

+We can use `bidiff` to create and apply patches.

+### Creating a patch with bic

-Install the barebones command line interface and create a diff:
+Install the barebones command line interface, `bic`, and create a diff:

 ```sh
 git clone git@github.com:divvun/bidiff.git